TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_flash.md

   in a single configuration file which is provided as input to the tool.
 \endcond

+\cond SOC_AM65X
+- However typically one needs to at least send the below files to flash
+  - Send a OSPI flash bootloader application and flash it at offset 0x0 (`sbl_ospi.release.tiimage`).
+If the OSPI bootloader is already flashed previously then this step can be skipped.
+  - Send system firmware, required for sbl_ospi to do board configuration and flash it at offset 0x80000
+  - Send your application image multi-core image and flash it at offset 0x100000 (`*.appimage`).
+    The offset 0x100000 is the offset that is specified in the OSPI bootloader and when the EVM boots in OSPI mode, it will attempt to find a application at this location.
+- After flashing is done, power OFF the EVM
+- Set EVM in OSPI boot mode and power ON the EVM.
+  - The ROM bootloader will now boot the OSPI bootloader by reading offset 0x0
+  - And the OSPI bootloader will read the system firmware from offset 0x80000 and do the board configuration.
+Later it boot the application by reading from offset 0x100000.
+- The initial flashing application and the subsequent commands to send and flash the OSPI bootloader, system firmware and application files are all specified in a single configuration file which is provided as input to the tool.
+\endcond

+\cond !SOC_AM65X
 ### GUI for UART Uniflash (Experimental) {#TOOLS_UART_UNIFLASH_GUI}

 UART Uniflash GUI is a GUI wrapper around the UART Uniflash tool already present (`uart_uniflash.py`).
 This is a strictly experimental feature with minimal testing from TI side.
 Can be used if GUI is more comfortable.
 Since most of the CLI tool is used underneath, it is the same functionality wise